Medically reviewed by C.H. Weaver M.D. Medical editor 6/2022

 If your chemotherapy is given through an IV, your doctor may suggest an implanted venous access device (VAD) or Port-a-Cath.
 VADs are surgically placed in a large vein near the heart and can stay in place for long periods of time.
 By using a VAD you will not have to have smaller catheters repeatedly placed in arm veins.

-How often will I Therapy?
+How often will I receive therapy?

 Chemotherapy drugs are typically given in cycles.
 The cycle consists of the day(s) the drug is administered followed by a rest and recovery period.
 A cycle usually lasts one to four weeks and is then repeated, which means a treatment is administered every one to four weeks.
 Each course of chemotherapy is different, but generally consists of four to six cycles.
 The actual administration of some chemotherapy drugs may take only seconds or minutes, while others may take hours or even days.